 - Complete or incomplete paraplegia

 - Complete or incomplete quadriplegia

 Since the spinal cord is such a core component of communication in your body, symptoms of spinal cord injuries can be severe and highly varied.
-The location and severity of the initial injury can drastically affect the eventual symptoms, and sometimes spinal cord injury symptoms aren’t immediately obvious.
-For spinal cord injuries in particular, nerve cells at the site of the injury can suddenly self-destruct days or weeks after the initial injury.
+The location and severity of the initial injury can drastically affect the eventual symptoms, and sometimes, spinal cord injury symptoms aren’t immediately obvious.
+For spinal cord injuries, in particular, nerve cells at the site of the injury can suddenly self-destruct days or weeks after the initial injury.

-Some common presentations of spinal cord injury include:
+Common presentations of spinal cord injury include: